alvavr/alvavr.github.io/_posts/2023-11-01-hello-world-post.md

 ## Audience
 Everyone is welcome!

-Also, feel free so email me with suggestions or corrections about the content of a post.
+Also, feel free so email me with suggestions or corrections about post contents.

 Shaka's to everyone 🤙.